 Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 This article on 20 of the most common fitness myths busted will help you separate fact from fiction.
-Diet and fitness go hand in hand, so along with looking at some of the biggest fitness myths, we will also look at some of the biggest nutrition myths that could be stopping you from reaching your goal.
+Diet and fitness go hand in hand, so along with looking at some of the most common fitness myths, we will also discuss some of the biggest nutrition myths that could be stopping you from reaching your goal.

 20 Common Fitness Myths Busted